parasaraditya/demoapp/README.md

 # demoapp
-This is a demo ASP.NET Core Web Application project for my article on Medium "Deploy Your ASP.NET Core Web Application to Azure Kubernetes Service with Azure DevOps".
+A demo ASP.NET Core Web Application project for my article on Medium "Deploy Your ASP.NET Core Web Application to Azure Kubernetes Service with Azure DevOps".

 Documentation: